 The amplitude of a wave is its height, that is, half the distance from trough to crest.

 Amplitude can be measured for water waves, sound waves traveling through air, or for any other type of wave traveling through a gas or liquid.
-Even the amplitude of waves traveling through a solid can be measured, as in waves shaking the Earth due to an earthquake.
+Even waves traveling through a solid have an amplitude, as in waves shaking the Earth due to an earthquake.

-For waves that travel through matter, like water waves or sound waves, the amplitude determines the amount of energy of the wave.
-More precisely, the energy with which a wave hits is proportional to the amplitude squared.
+For waves that require a material medium, like water waves or sound waves, the amplitude determines the amount of energy of the wave.
+More precisely, the energy with which a wave hits is equal to the amplitude squared.
 So, if you were standing on the beach and were hit by a water wave one foot tall, little would happen.
 But if it were two feet tall, the wave would have four times the impact (2 squared = 4).
 If it were four feet tall, it would have 16 times the impact (4 squared = 16).
 If the wave were as tall as a tsunami…well, you know what would happen then.

 Amplitudes of Quantum Waves